Packing for Amiskwi

 Personal items can go in a small soft duffel bag and/or a regular daypack, no more than 40 lbs per person.

-Food can be packed into liquor boxes label with your leader’s last name.
+Food can be packed into liquor boxes (14x12x20") labelled with your leader’s last name.
 Save these boxes to fly out garbage you can’t burn.

 Amiskwi Lodge has foam beds and pillows.
 The guests must bring their own sleeping bag, pillow case, towel, and lodge slippers.